sebschlicht/bachelor-thesis/framework.md

 A very basic framework was developed, that uses a single master where clients register, can be controlled and where you can configure the maximum throughput.
 Each client chooses its next request according to the statistics in the dump of the german Wikipedia, as used in the Graphity paper.

-We consider 3 types of requests:
+We consider 4 types of requests:
+* feed: retrieve the news feed (aggregation of status updates of the users subscribed to)
 * follow: subscribe to a different user
 * unfollow: unsubscribe from a user
 * post: post a status update that would appear on the user wall/start pages of the followers